dheeraj21/11ku7-ai-nodecoder/README.md

 - **improved save conversation feature.**

-- **added token count functionality for every response supporting all providers, with input, output and total token count, summary of tokens in session in saved conversation at end.**
+- **added token count functionality for every response supporting all providers, with input, output and total token count, summary of tokens in session is saved conversation at end.**

 - **improved env file handling for api keys, self env generation with placeholder, ask api key at start only mechanism implemented.**

-- **not including saved chat conversations files for editdir, askdir mode context.**
+- **exclusion of saved chat conversations files for editdir, askdir mode context.**

 - **Added Guide mode, which act as a brain of the program also performs action of transferring queries to specific modes.**